alertmanager/alert_manager/README.md

     </tr>
 </table>

-**Note:** If you forward events from the search head trough heavy forwarder to the indexer, install the Add-on on the heavy forwarder and disable the index.
+**Note:** If you forward events from the search head through heavy forwarders to the indexer, install the Add-on on the heavy forwarder and disable the index there.

 ### Installation
-1. Unpack and install the app and Add-on according to the deployment matrix
+1. Unpack and install the App and Add-on according to the deployment matrix
 	- Download the latest Add-on here: <https://github.com/simcen/TA-alert_manager/archive/master.zip>
 2. Link $SPLUNK_HOME/etc/apps/alert_manager/bin/alert_handler.py to $SPLUNK_HOME/bin/scripts/:
 	- Linux: